-The framework is grounded in our Interactive Model of Reading, which recognizes that effective reading instruction requires a focus on overall language skills related to letter and letter-sound knowledge, the syntax of language, and building a lexicon of words (surface structure cueing systems) and background knowledge, vocabulary, and sharing and applying meaning (deep structure cueing systems).
+The framework is grounded in the Interactive Model of Reading, which recognizes that effective reading instruction requires a focus on overall language skills related to letter and letter-sound knowledge, the syntax of language, and building a lexicon of words (surface structure cueing systems) and background knowledge, vocabulary, and sharing and applying meaning (deep structure cueing systems).

-In addition, the framework addresses the following areas:
+In addition, the framework addresses the following:

 - Teaching Intentions or the objectives on which teachers will focus

 - Learning Outcomes, which define students' learning outcomes in language familiar to them

 - Research that connects the Cornerstone Literacy Framework to literacy theory